 The foundation honored Billy King, President and General Manager of the Philadelphia 76ers, who became a close friend to Alex when she had just started and was one of her biggest supporters.
 Then, there was a visit and speech from the Gov, Edward G. Rendell.

 The Bellevue put out a fine dinner for what looked to be over 500 people.
-The menu started with Belgian endive and baby mixed greens served with honey-roasted pecans, grapes and crumbled Roquefort cheese and finished with a citrus vinaigrette.
+The menu started with Belgian endive and baby mixed greens served with honey-roasted pecans, grapes, and crumbled Roquefort cheese and finished with a citrus vinaigrette.

 Before Reduction Sauces

-With restaurant goers demanding lower calorie and less fat in their food but still wanting it to taste special, chefs turned to reduction sauces to give them what they want.
+With restaurant goers demanding lower calories and less fat in their food but still wanting it to taste special, chefs turned to reduced sauces to give them what they want.
 A reduction is the result of boiling or cooking down a liquid until it reduces to the consistency of a sauce.

-What's great about reduction sauces is they are easy to prepare at home and because you are evaporating the water from whatever liquid you are using, you are instantly intensifying the overall flavor of the sauce.
+What's great about reduction sauces is they are easy to prepare at home, and because you are evaporating the water from whatever liquid you are using, you are instantly intensifying the overall flavor of the sauce.